MrBlank/mizzou-signature-export-script/readme.md

 	* In CMYK colorspace
 	* Gold is the CMYK build as a swatch named "C=0 M=25 Y=90 K=5"
 	* Black is a grey color swatch set to 100%
-	* Has artboards for horizontal and vertical versions of signatures
+	* Has setups for horizontal and vertical versions of signatures
 3. Select the horizontal signature
 4. Cut (cmd+x) the signature
 5. Make a new layer.
 Name it "horizontal" in all lowercase.
 6. Paste in Place (shift+cmd+v) onto "horizontal" layer.
 7. Rename the original layer to "vertical" in all lowercase.
 8. You should end up with 2 layers named "horizontal" and "vertical" with the corresponding art on each one.

 	![Screenshot](images/layers.png)

 9. Select File > Scripts > Other Script...

 	![Screenshot](images/select-script.png)

 10. Open the "split-layers-to-artboards.jsx" file in the scripts folder.

 	![Screenshot](images/open-split.png)

 11. The two layers will become 2 artboards with proper clear space around the signature.

 	![Screenshot](images/2-artboards.png)

 12. Select File > Save As...

 	![Screenshot](images/save-as.png)

 13. Save as a new Adobe Illustrator file (.ai)

 	![Screenshot](images/choose-ai.png)

 You now have a source file to use with the export script.